rbuurma/vic-sem-2019/VicSemSyllabus2019.md

 + Leah Price, from *The Anthology and the Rise of the Novel* *
 + David Kurnick, “An Erotics of Detachment"
 + selections from GE notebooks
++ Ted Underwood, “Theorizing Research Practices We Forgot to Theorize Twenty Years Ago”*
++ Kramnick, from *Paper Minds* or Auyoung from *When Fiction Feels Real* +
 + discussion and outline: Hali
 + close reading: Hali, Keton
 + criticism summary: Laura